opentargets-archive/platform-app/docs/CUSTOM_CONFIG.md

 ## Front end and back end

-The front end code allows for a number of options to be configured in `config.js` where default values are also defined.
+The front end code has a number of options configured in `config.js`: here default values are defined.
-These can be overwritten via environmental variables defined by the backend. **TODO** More details will be available soon.
+Defaults can be overwritten via environmental variables - in Open Targets this is implemeneted by the back end team.

 ## Options